 Minimize the Negative Impact of Migration on SEO

 Migrating your online store can have a significant impact on your SEO and analytics data.
 It’s necessary to plan for this in advance and take steps to minimize any negative effects.
 This includes ensuring that your new store on Woocommerce has the same or better SEO optimization as your Shopify store.
-You should also check that your analytics tracking is set up correctly on your new store, so you can continue to monitor your website’s performance after migrating.
+This involves transferring key elements from Shopify store like page titles, meta descriptions, and keyword-rich content to maintain your search engine rankings.

 Select a Reliable Migration Tool or Service